Version 5.5.0

 Three-Tier Architecture

 D2G v5.5.0 is organized in three tiers — Input → Calculation → Output.
-Every sheet is prefixed with a code that tells you its role:
+Every sheet is prefixed with a code that tells you its role.
+The primary starting tab for any new analysis is 3B_CRM_CONSOLE.

 Data-Flow Diagram